Contributor: Art and meditation teacher Carrie Coe Phillips

 I can say that with meditation you will feel calmer, better and more aware of everything, including your environment.
 Some find their clairvoyance, but these are fringe benefits.

-Why not set out with a greater motivation than feeling better, though–the motivation to wake up to your world?
+Why not set out with a greater motivation than feeling better, with the motivation to wake up to your world?
 Meditation is a path of realization.

 We meditate to know the truth.
 We do it because we suspect there might be more to life then then what we presume.